RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 which carries additional formatting information.

-Markup all by itself is sufficient for every book that's ever been printed, but if you want significant interactivity, you need _code_. _Code_ consists of instructions that specify the behavior of the page after it has been displayed.
+Markup all by itself is sufficient for every book that's ever been printed, but if you want significant interactivity, you need _code_.
+This _code_ consists of instructions that specify the behavior of the page after it has been displayed.
-It does things like submit data when you want to post something, or display the next page of search results when you click an arrow, etc. The most important thing to understand about UI code is that it runs on the computer that is _showing_ the content.
+It does things like submit data when you want to post something, or display the next page of search results when you click an arrow.
+The most important thing to understand about UI code is that it runs on the computer that is _showing_ the content.
 When we talk about web apps, the computer that requests the page and displays it to a person is called the _client_.
 The computer that sends the information is called